The Fold Biography

 In 2010 Alex left the band as he wished to relocate to the West Country and the distance made it impossible for him to stay in the band.

-2014 – 2016 Back to the classic line-up and very happy to be so, the band starting working on new material, especially in late 2015 and 2016.
-The band had been playing with the keyboard player, Graham Burgess, which brings a new colour to the sound which is finding favour with all band members.
+Back to the classic line-up and very happy to be so, the band starting working on new material, especially in late 2015 and 2016.
+The band was augmented with the keyboard player, Graham Burgess, which brought a new colour to the sound.

 The band plus Graham worked on a five piece suite of music called ‘Ruse on the Ouse’.
 This led to an elaborate show with video projections by band friend Terry Clark and narration by Charlotte Dearing.

 The band wrapped up at the end of 2019 with three great full house shows.
 Even at the end they were producing new music, such as the appropriately named ‘ Exit through the gift ship’ – a 10 minute epic.

 As the band have always been very good friends, the ends was mutually agreed and all were happy to call it a day.